ItzTeeler/NguyenTAdviceGeneratorinReact/README.md

 Styles with tailwindCSS<br>
 One click of the button it should display a new advice and on load<br>
 Peer Reviewer - Adrian Martinez<br>
-Peer Review - Site functions at intended, displays new advice when clicking the button, and is fully responsive from mobile to desktop screens, great job
+Peer Review - Site functions at intended, displays new advice when clicking the button, and is fully responsive from mobile to desktop screens, great job!

 # Getting Started with Create React App